paulch42/lean-spec/md/Graph.md

 `⊕` is the disjoint/discriminated union type, also called `Sum`.

 `FindPath₃` returns a disjoint sum.
 If a path exists it is returned as the left injection.
-If no path exists, evidence is returned as the right injection.
+If no path exists, evidence is returned as the right injection (which in essence corresponds to an error message).

 ## Shortest Path